Most buyers receive a quote they cannot evaluate — because the assumptions behind the number were never shown to them in the first place.

 What the brief really forces you to answer is not “have I given them enough to quote against?”
 It is “do I actually know what I am building?”
 Vendors rarely help you answer that second question.
 Their incentive is to start, not to scope.

-If you cannot define what "done" looks like for a core feature, you are not ready to receive a quote.
-Not because an estimator will not produce a number, it will, but because any quote built against a vague brief is a number the vendor invented.
+If you cannot define what “done” looks like for a core feature, you are not ready to receive a quote.
+Not because an estimator will not produce a number — it will — but because any quote built against a vague brief is a number the vendor invented.
 Filled with assumptions you have not seen, against requirements that do not fully exist.
 You have no way to evaluate it, because there is nothing solid to evaluate against.

 Understanding cost ranges gets you to the table.
 It does not protect you once you are sitting at it.